JSONCat/demo-java/myshop/my-shop-web-admin/target/my-shop-web-admin-1.0.0-SNAPSHOT/static/assets/bower_components/Flot/API.md

     ```

     Interesting events include click, mousemove, mouseup/down.
 You can
     use all jQuery events.
-Usually, the event handlers will update the
+Usually, the event handlers will updated the
     state by drawing something (add a drawOverlay hook and call
     triggerRedrawOverlay) or firing an externally visible event for
     user code.
 See the crosshair plugin for an example.